librato/dropwizard-librato/README.md

 That's it.
 Once your application starts, your metrics should soon appear in Librato.

+## Environment Variables

+If you wish to not have your username, token, or source in the configuration, you can alternatively supply them by setting the `LIBRATO_USERNAME`, `LIBRATO_TOKEN`, and `LIBRATO_SOURCE` environment variables, respectively

 ## Whitelist / Blacklist

 By default, all expanded metrics (percentiles, rates) are submitted for each Timer, Histogram,